laurensk/digi4school-pdf/README.md

 COOKIE_DIGI4S=
 ```

-If your book is in a subfolder, you may add `BOOK_INDEX` as set it to the index of your book (starting from 1).
-The key `BOOK_NAME` is optional - this name will be used to generate the PDF-file.

 1. Go to D4S, log-in and open the book you want to download.
 2. In the URL bar, you can find the current book id, copy and paste it in the `.env`-file as `BOOK_ID`.
+3. If your D4S package has more than one book, you need to specify the book index (starting from 1) as `BOOK_INDEX`.
+4. Take the HTML meta information for the title tag and copy-paste it into the `.env`-file as `BOOK_NAME`.
-3. Click on the fast-forward button of the book-viewer and copy-paste the count of pages in the `.env`-file as `BOOK_PAGES`.
+5. Click on the fast-forward button of the book-viewer and copy-paste the count of pages in the `.env`-file as `BOOK_PAGES`.
-4. If the book doesn't seem to use the A4 format, you can specify `BOOK_PDFSIZE_W` and `BOOK_PDFSIZE_H` for each page.
+6. Go to Inspect Element and find the width and height of the pdf-viewer and copy-paste it into the `.env`-file as `BOOK_PDFSIZE_W` and `BOOK_PDFSIZE_H`.
-5. Open the cookies tab of your browsers debug window and copy the values of the following cookies into the `.env` file:
+7. Open the cookies tab of your browsers debug window and copy the values of the following cookies into the `.env` file:

    ```
    Value of 'ad_session_id' as 'COOKIE_SESSION'